apierrelouis/Portfolio/README.md

 # Projects Portfolio

  This repository contains notable academic projects of mine that demonstrate my technical skills.
+If any of these projects are not currently present in the repository and you would like to see them just reach out and I can prioritize their upload and installation & usage instructions!

 ---
 ## Author